-That is also why old vines produce more concentrated fruit.
-Since their output is less than the output of younger vines, and because they have deeper root systems, the little bit of fruit that they do produce is generally higher in concentration and flavor.
+That’s also why old vines produce more concentrated fruit.
+Since their output is less than that of younger vines, and because they have deeper root systems, the little bit of fruit they produce is generally higher in concentration and flavour.

 Why is it important to prune while the vines are dormant?

-Also, it’s just a heck of a lot easier to see what you are doing in winter after the leaves have all dropped.
+It’s also just a lot easier to see what you’re doing after the leaves have dropped!

-Oh, but the thing about winter though, is that it tends to be rather chilly…
+There is one think about winter though, and that is that it tends to be rather chilly…

 After a few months spending 7-8 hours a day outside in the freezing cold with just your thoughts and your sheers you may start to wonder how on earth you ever got to this point and why God, WHY!?